Professor Jaehoon Lee’s research finds poor service can have a carryover effect on evaluations of other dimensions in service

 Realizing this shift allowed him to see a potential connection between social class and consumer interactions.

 “I often read online reviews when I am planning to go to a restaurant or book a hotel room.
-In so doing, I notice that for some people, specific aspects influence the overall evaluation of the other service encounters, but for others, this tendency doesn't’t seem to happen.
+In doing so, I notice that for some people, specific aspects influence the overall evaluation of the other service encounters, but for others, this tendency doesn't seem to happen.
 I thought the difference may be traced to different styles of information processing, which may vary across social class contexts,” he said.

 Groundbreaking research is often regarded as one of the unique attributes of SIU.
 In the College of Business, it is important because it allows professors to be engaged with the business community.
 This further enriches the instruction students receive and allows them to keep abreast of new changes in their perspective fields.